 Quick Start

-3. Run the SaaS application in local mode
+Run the application in local mode

 1. Install the runtime environment.